Summer is a time to turn on the faucet, break out the hose, and get a little wet.

 - Play in the rain.
 Take advantage of summer storms by watching them from a porch or window (and outside when the lightning stops).
 Measure the rain fall, collect hail, and count the lightning strikes and thunder booms.
 Talk about the clouds and how the air feels before, after, and during a storm.

-- Make homemade beach bubbles and bubble wands.
-See how many different shaped objects you can make.
+- Make homemade beach bubbles and bubble wands

 - Create a microhabitat - beach in a bottle - using a plastic bottle and objects found at a beach, lake, or creek.

-- Water the lawn, shrubs, or garden to learn how water is a necessity for sustaining life.
+- Water the lawn, shrubs, or garden to learn why water is necessary for sustaining life.

-And if your child is done learning for the day, break out the hose or sprinkler and just have a good old-fashioned time running through it.
-Finish up with a watermelon feast.
+Don’t forget break out the hose or sprinkler and have a good time running through it.